Madras Christian College: Campus

 The 365 acre campus is known for its flora and fauna, notably deer and rare trees.
 The college is distinguished by a lake on campus.
 The campus curator maintains these natural resources and ensures that no damage is done through the unauthorized cutting of plants or grass.
-The first curator of the campus was Prof. Edward Barnes.
+The first curator of the campus was Edward Barnes.
 Several faculty members from the Department of Botany and Zoology have since served as curators of the campus.
-They are Dr. K.R.
-Venkattasubban, Mr. Giles Lal, Dr. D.E.P.
-Jeyasingh, Dr. P. Dayanandan, C. Livingstone, Dr. G. Ebenezer, and Dr. Manu Thomas.
-Dr. Selva Singh Richard from Botany Department is the current curator of MCC.
+They are K.R.
+Venkattasubban, Giles Lal, D.E.P.
+Jeyasingh, P. Dayanandan, C. Livingstone, G. Ebenezer, and Manu Thomas.
+Selva Singh Richard from Botany Department is the current curator of MCC.

 It is the second-largest scrub jungle in Asia, actively used by departments like Botany and Zoology for their practical work.

 The Scrub Society at Madras Christian College, along with other departments and units on the campus, strives for the development, preservation, and protection of this campus for future generations.
-It was headed by Prof. Dr. C. Livingstone from inception to his superannuation in the year 2007.
+It was headed by C. Livingstone from inception to his superannuation in the year 2007.
 The college also has a College Union Society in which, all students are members.

 The most recognizable building is the 'Main Building' to which the main entrance leads.
 It houses administrative offices and some departments as well as lecture rooms.
 The Miller Memorial Library is another landmark building, built in anticipation of then-prime minister Rajiv Gandhi's visit in 1987.

 Biodiversity

 MCC has actively supported the diversity of flora and fauna on campus.
 Several eminent staff from various departments have contributed to the development and the upkeep of campus diversity.
-Professor Edward Barnes (Department of Chemistry), the first curator of MCC Campus (along with his wife) began this process.
-Dr. K.R.
-Venkatasubban (Professor and Head, Department of Botany), Dr. P. Sanjeeva Raj (Retired Professor and Head, Department of Zoology), Dr. Gift Siromony (Professor and Head, Department of Statistics), Mr. Giles Lal (Department of Botany) and Dr. C. Livingstone (Department of Botany) have documented the Biodiversity of the campus as well as other areas in the region.
+Edward Barnes (Department of Chemistry), the first curator of MCC Campus (along with his wife) began this process.
+K.R.
+Venkatasubban (professor and head, Department of Botany), P. Sanjeeva Raj (retired professor and head, Department of Zoology), Gift Siromony (professor and head, Department of Statistics), Mr. Giles Lal (Department of Botany) and C. Livingstone (Department of Botany) have documented the biodiversity of the campus as well as other areas in the region.